Deloitte finds millennials’ confidence in business takes a sharp turn; they feel unprepared for Industry 4.0 has been saved

 Respondents are looking for guidance that’s far broader than technical knowledge.
 Young professionals are especially seeking help building softer skills like confidence, interpersonal skills and—particularly for Gen Z—ethics/integrity aptitude.
 In their view, though, businesses are not being responsive to their developmental needs.
 Just 36 percent of millennials and 42 percent of Gen Z respondents reported their employers were helping them understand and prepare for the changes associated with Industry 4.0.

-“The fluctuating loyalty levels showcase a unique opportunity for businesses to double-down on attracting and retaining talent,” explains Michele Parmelee, Deloitte Global talent leader.
+“The fluctuating loyalty levels showcase a unique opportunity for businesses to double-down on attracting and retaining talent,” explains Rana Salhab, Talent and Communications Partner, Deloitte Middle East.
 “Businesses need to listen to what millennials are telling us and reimagine how business approaches talent management in Industry 4.0, placing a renewed focus on learning and development to help all people grow in their careers throughout their lifetimes.”

 About the Survey